kamni/zorna/docs/en/guides/acl.rst

 to apply those permissions to another object.

 Just create the new object and go to screen for setting permissions.
-On this screen, scroll to the listbox "Load permissions from" to load the permissions from another object.
-ZORNA will apply the  granted to the object to apply the new object.
-Save to save the new rights.
+On this screen, scroll to the dropdown "Load permissions from" to add the permissions from another object.
+ZORNA will apply the permissions from the selected object to the new object.
+Click 'Save' to save the new access permissions.
-Pour cela il suffit de créer le nouvel objet et d'aller à l'interface de création des droits.
-Sur cette interface, déroulez la listbox "Charger les permissions à partir de" pour charger les permissions à partir d'un autre objet.
-ZORNA charge les droits octroyés à l'objet pour les appliquer au nouvel objet.
-Enregistrer pour sauvegarder les nouveaux droits.